s50nb/QRP-PCB-UnUn-BalUn/README.md

 *Simple, small, light and portable.*

-The main point of portable QRP operation is to be as light as possible, Specially for those of us who enjoy SOTA and POTA activations.
-Its based off a well known design (If I knew who the original designer was I would credit him personally here).Modified to work both as a UnUn for EFHW and random wire antennas, as well as a 1:1 or 4:1 BalUn for regular or OCF dipoles or even loops of desired.
+The main point of portable QRP operation is to be as light as possible, especially for those of us who enjoy SOTA and POTA activations.
+Its based off a well known design (If I knew who the original designer was I would credit him on the design).
+Modified to work both as a UnUn for EFHW and random wire antennas, as well as a 1:1 or 4:1 BalUn for regular or OCF dipoles or even loops if desired.

-I have also added STEP files for those of you who would like to 3d print different encloasures and integrate it into wire spoles.
+I have also added STEP files for those of you who would like to 3d print different enclosures.

 BOM: